bbbradsmith/huffmunch/README.md

   * Make Dangerous Game NES demo easier to build.
   * Multi-bank data should export all requested banks.
   * Document intended use of multi-bank data.
-  * Implement binary search for faster bank splitting.
+  * Iterative compression estimation for faster bank splitting.

 ## License